uoftgasa/uoftgasa.github.io/markdown/gasajobs.md

-AstroTours - Keynote
+### AstroTours - Keynote

 Keynote Lecture is a special annual AstroTour event, where we invite a speaker from outside of our own department sometime over the summer.
 It’s quite similar to Earth Hour event but topic varies every year.
 The two Keynote Directors are responsible for organizing the event.
 The job requires the director to find the a speaker, make the budget, get it approved, advertise, and make sure that the event runs smoothly.

-AstroTours - Photographer
+### AstroTours - Photographer

 As AstroTours photographer, your job is to take photos of everything interesting during our monthly events.
 This includes the public talk, telescopes, planetarium, etc. After the event, you'll need to upload a few of the photos to our social media pages (Instagram and Flickr) as well as the AstroTours Google Drive.
 The position is not very demanding; you'll need to attend each event and spend about an hour or so afterwards editing and uploading the photos.

-Proposed modification: head-shots for GASA
+Following the 2017 GASA Elections and subsequent Fall Meeting, this person is also the GASA Photographer and can provihead-shots for GASA